 Three of the accusers are Scientologists, as is Masterson.
 The alleged incidents happened in the early 2000s.

 One unnamed law enforcement official told the Huffington Post's Yashar Ali that there was "overwhelming" evidence against Masterson, but the charges still haven't been "approved for filing."
 The reported evidence includes "audiotapes, emails sent to and from Scientology officers at the time the alleged rapes happened, forensic computer evidence, and a threatening handwritten letter Masterson sent to one of the alleged victims, according to two people with knowledge of the evidence in the district attorney’s possession."
 A representative for the LAPD told Refinery29 that it wouldn't be providing details about the case.
-When reached via email, a representative for the Los Angeles County District Attorney's office declined to comment.

 Per Ali's report, the Church of Scientology has covered up allegations against its members (and against the group itself) in the past.
 The three Masterson accusers who are Scientologists are said to have reported the alleged rapes to the Church of Scientology.
 Per HuffPo, the Church of Scientology considers it a "suppressive act" to report another member of the Church to legal authorities.

 Masterson is represented by attorney Martin Singer, who's also currently representing director Brett Ratner.
 Ratner was accused of sexual harassment and assault by six women in a report published by the Los Angeles Times on Wednesday.
-Thomas Mesereau is also representing Masterson as his criminal defense attorney, and the Huffington Post reports that Masterson "has denied that he engaged in any sexual misconduct."
+Thomas Mesereau is also representing Masterson as his criminal defence attorney, and the Huffington Post reports that Masterson "has denied that he engaged in any sexual misconduct."
 A representative for Masterson didn't immediately respond to Refinery29's request for comment.